36 Ways to Debloat in 36 Hours

 Hit the Hay Early

 People who get more sleep have reduced ghrelin and increased leptin levels, which helps to control their appetites throughout the day, according to a University of Wisconsin study.
 Since you'll be in a bathing suit in less than 24 hours, getting a good night's rest will make it easier for you to keep up with your smart eating plan through the end of your beach day.

 THE MORNING YOU HEAD TO THE BEACH

 Fit in a Mini Workout

 Since you went to bed early, you shouldn't have any trouble waking up 20 minutes early to fit in a quick sweat session.
-Not only will hitting the weights or hopping on the treadmill get things moving and help your body flush out bloat-inducing salt, it will make you feel leaner.
-And when you're in a bathing suit, you know that feelings you best is half the battle.
+Not only will hitting the weights or hopping on the treadmill get things moving and help your body flush out bloat-inducing salt, but it will also make you feel leaner.
+And when you're in a bathing suit, you know that feeling your best is half the battle.

 Stay Away from Straws

 Just like sucking in air by inhaling your meals can cause you to feel puffy, sipping through a straw can cause you to take in extra air and experience a bloating.